 Wild N' Wacky Wednesday Champions in addition to Garbo (LC) were Jim Boyle in the Super X-cars and Scott Limkemann in the X-cars.
 Rachel Forte won her 2nd consecutive Bandoleros title.
 For the Saturday Showdown Series (tallying points from the various Sat features that are run by Wednesday divisions) the champions were Dan Butler (SX), Wayne Shifflet (XC) and Jacob Urch (BND).

-Below is a segment from the 2012 Year in Review banquet video:
+Below is 2012 Year in Review video shown at the annual awards banquet